AbhiramKrishnaM/Open-Bank/src/components/common/README.md

 1. What all components should be here
     1. Buttons
+    2. Navbars
-    2. Modals
+    3. Modals
-    3. Snackbars
+    4. Snackbars
-    4. Popups
+    5. Popups
-    5. Chips
+    6. Chips
-    6. Layout components
+    7. Layout components